-Australia's defence and police engagement with Timor-Leste continue through Australian Defence Cooperation Program and Australian Federal Police support to Timor-Leste's police forces.
+Australia's defence and police engagement with Timor-Leste continue through Australian Defence Cooperation Program and Australian Federal Police’s Timor-Leste Police Development Program.

 Trade and investment

 People to people links

 The people of Australia and Timor-Leste share deep personal connections forged through shared experiences during the Second World War, the Timorese journey to independence, and the growth of the Timorese diaspora in Australia.
-Many Australians remain actively connected to Timor-Leste through the Australia-Timor-Leste friendship group network, rotary clubs and churches.
+Many Australians remain actively connected to Timor-Leste, including through the Australia-Timor-Leste friendship group network, rotary clubs and churches.